CGCooke/CGCooke.github.io/_posts/2015-6-29-PreambleDetection.md

 At this point, we turn our attention to the structure of the message.

-The most elegant explanation of the message format can be found here, (Link to Read the Docs), check out some of his research, it looks really cool.
+The most elegant explanation of the message format can be found [here](http://adsb-decode-guide.readthedocs.org/en/latest/)

 All ADS-B messages have the following structure.